Ojai Valley Inn

-History

 Early years

 In 1923, glass industrialist and Ojai developer Edward Libbey built a golf course on the site.
-The golf course, known until the 1940s as the Ojai Valley Country Club, was laid out by noted golf course designer, George C. Thomas Jr. Libby reportedly gave Thomas complete freedom in designing the course, telling Thomas: "Go ahead and build me the finest course that can be built on my property and use whatever land you wish.
+The golf course, known until the 1940s as the Ojai Valley Country Club, was laid out by noted golf course designer, George C. Thomas Jr. Libbey reportedly gave Thomas complete freedom in designing the course, telling Thomas: "Go ahead and build me the finest course that can be built on my property and use whatever land you wish.
 Give me the best.
 Money will be no object."

 The golf course, situated in the Ojai Valley, offers views of the Upon its completion, the course was hailed as the prettiest in Southern California.
 The Los Angeles Times later wrote that the course, with its brooks and ancient oak trees, "was designed to look as if it had been there forever."

 The clubhouse, surrounded by oak trees, was designed by architect Wallace Neff in Spanish Colonial style.

 In 1934, the country club was expanded to add an inn.
-The new two-story building was designed by Ausen Pierpont and was connected to the clubhouse by an enclosed glass passageway.
+The new two-story building was designed by Austen Pierpont and was connected to the clubhouse by an enclosed glass passageway.